hoteet123/broadcastClient/README.md

 precise control of the stacking order.
 GIF images animate and transparency is respected.

-For `url` overlays on Windows the helper scripts try to launch Microsoft Edge or Chrome in app mode for better performance.
-If no supported browser is found, they fall back to the built in tkinter web view.

 The client also handles playlist messages.
 When a playlist is received it is passed to `vlc_playlist.py` for fullscreen playback.
 A subsequent `play-media` command with a `media_id` will immediately start playback of